-For over a decade now, media commentators have been celebrating the rise of data journalism — it isn’t hard to see why.
+For over a decade now, media commentators have been celebrating the rise of data journalism, and it’s easy to see why.

-Publications across the world are investing in data journalists.
-Readers have come to expect high-quality data interactives from outlets ranging from the Guardian and the Washington Post to New Zealand’s Stuff and Argentina’s La Nación.
-We’ve even seen the rise of specialist data journalism publications, such as 'The Upshot' from the New York Times and Nate Silver’s FiveThirtyEight.
+Publications across the world are investing in these data-driven stories, which match the increasing demand for longform journalism.
+Readers have come to expect excellent data interactives and infographics from news organisations like The Guardian and The Washington Post, to Propublica and Argentina’s La Nación.
+We’ve even seen the rise of specialist data journalism and data visualisation publications, such as 'The Upshot' from the New York Times and Nate Silver’s FiveThirtyEight.

 It’s hard to argue with the results.
-In recent years, the most urgent and compelling stories on the planet have been driven by data.
-In 2016, for example, financial data scraped from the Panama Papers drove a swathe of investigative stories into global capital flows and tax avoidance.
+In recent years, some of the most urgent and compelling stories on the planet have been data-driven journalism and investigative reporting.
+In 2016, for example, financial data gathered from the Panama Papers drove a swathe of investigative stories into global capital flows and tax avoidance.
 In 2019, satellite data exposed the all-too-human causes of the devastating fires in the Amazon rainforest.

 But, there’s a problem.

-The fact is, when you move beyond the most well-funded newsrooms in the world (of which there are only a handful), data journalists are usually working on their own, under enormous pressure, with limited support and resources.
-Regular journalists who want to create data-driven stories, but who lack the support of in-house developers, face even greater challenges.
+When you move beyond the most well-funded newsrooms in the world (of which there are only a handful), data journalists are usually working on their own, under enormous pressure, with limited support and resources.
+Regular journalists who want to create in-depth, data-driven news stories, but lack the support of developers, face even greater challenges.

 So, where does that leave us?
 What if you don’t have the budget of the New York Times?
 Or the developer chops to create (and maintain) bespoke data visualisation web apps?